lamhq/tech-notes/pages/backend/typescript/syntax/classes.md

 ### `implements` Clauses

-`implements` clause is only a check that the class can be treated as the interface type.
-It doesn't change the type of the class or its methods at all.
+You can use an `implements` clause to check that a class satisfies a particular `interface`.
+An error will be issued if a class fails to correctly implement it:

 ```ts
 interface Pingable {